LD4P/linked_data_authorities/qa_loc/README.md

 * locnames_ld4l_cache.json - Provides a configuration for accessing the LD4L-Labs cache of the Library of Congress Name Authority File (NAF) vocabulary.
 * locsubjects_ld4l_cache.json - Provides a configuration for accessing the LD4L-Labs cache of the Library of Congress Subject Headings (LCSH) vocabulary.
 * locgenres_ld4l_cache.json - Provides a configuration for accessing the LD4L-Labs cache of the Library of Congress Genre/Form Terms for Library and Archival Materials (LCGFT) vocabulary.
+* locperformance_ld4l_cache.json - Provides a configuration for accessing the LD4L-Labs cache of the Library of Congress Medium of Performance Thesaurus for Music (LCMPT) vocabulary.
+* locdemographics_ld4l_cache.json - Provides a configuration for accessing the LD4L-Labs cache of the Library of Congress Demographic Group Terms (LCDGT) vocabulary.

 NOTE: At this writing, Library of Congress does not support a query API of id.loc.gov which returns a serialization of linked data.
 As such, the direct configuration only supports fetching an individual term.
 The cache configurations support both term fetch and search query.